resolve109/study-aws-sa/aws-study-guide.md

   - Enables elastically scaling beyond capacity constraints of a single DB instance for read-heavy workloads
   - Emphasized that read replicas are cost-effective for scaling read workloads.

+  - In serverless architectures using AWS Lambda, **use Amazon RDS Proxy** to reduce overhead from persistent connections and improve performance/scalability.

 ### Amazon Aurora
 - **Overview**:
   - A MySQL- or PostgreSQL-compatible relational database engine